bridgethaney/UFO_Sightings_Project/README.md

 ### PROJECT GOAL

 This featured visualization seeks to find any patterns within sightings.
-There is a common
+There is a common id

 ### TECHNICAL OVERVIEW